hariravula/hariravula/content/blog/new-beginnings/index.md

 Build something that works for you.
 No need of approvals or appraisals.
 No permissions required.
 Just go on building.
 It will surely make you happy.

 Define success.
 It's different for everyone.
-If your life is how you want it to be you are successful.
+If your life is how you want it to be, you are successful.
 And success is a journey, not some destination.